Saturday, 25 May 2024

 “Bowling Green Inn and old Church C c H”

-So today, I am looking at eight paintings which have kindly been loaned to me by Julie Gaskell.
+So today, I am looking again at eight paintings which were loaned to me by Julie Gaskell.

 Each is of a time before now and range across Chorlton, from the small hamlet of Hardy across to the southern end of the old village and back along what is now Beech Road and east toward Hough End Hall.